Interaction-aware Kalman Neural Networks for Trajectory Prediction: Experiments

 \subsection{Case Studies}

-We illustrate the results by showing the predicted trajectories generated by IaKNN and the real ones in the two lane-change traffic scenarios in Figure \ref{case}.
-The results demonstrate the effectiveness of IaKNN.
-Clearly, we observe that in general the predicted trajectories are very close to the real ones in the figure.
-Moreover, we notice that due to the interactive effects between vehicles in the scenario, some vehicles have a strong intention to increase their safe distances.
-The predicted trajectories are more prone to confirm their intentions.
+We illustrate the results by showing the predicted 2-second trajectories of vehicles by IaKNN and the real ones in the two lane-change traffic scenarios in Figure \ref{case}.
+The results demonstrate the effectiveness of the prediction by IaKNN intuitively.
+We observe that the predicted trajectories (color blue) are close to the real ones (color green) for all vehicles on the lanes in the Figure \ref{case}.

+To prevent the traffic accidents, vehicles keep a safe following distance from others.
+The predicted trajectories by IaKNN as shown Figure \ref{case} confirm this statement, which is one of the clear superiorities that the multi-agent model outperforms the single-agent model in the traffic trajectory prediction scene.
+Specifically, we observe predicted trajectories of the front vehicles by IaKNN in Figure \ref{case} have clear intentions to change their lanes, one way to increase the safety following distance, in the future seconds.
+Changing lane is one of the crucial issues that an autonomous vehicle need to take actions to manage the traffic risks before it happens.
+Hence, IaKNN is a more sensitive traffic prediction algorithm than the past algorithms in autonomous vehicle industry based on the comprehensive modeling in an interaction-aware multi-agent environment.